startable/startable-standard/StarTable format specification.md

-In file formats where files can contain multiple sheets, each sheet must be named such as to be uniquely identifiable, and the level 0 processing should only include sheets with names matching the ''INPUT_SHEET_NAME_RE'' regexp.
+In file formats where files can contain multiple sheets, each sheet must be named such as to be uniquely identifiable, and the level 0 processing should only include sheets with names matching the ''INPUT_SHEET_NAME_RE'' regexp. ?????<<< possible feature: an application-specific regex

 ### Atomic types and values

 Cells each contain a value of one of the following atomic types:

 -   String
+-   Numeric types:
     -   Floating-point number
     -   Integer
     -   DateTime

 Empty cells are to be treated as containing an empty string.

-Floating-point and integer cells may not be left empty.
+Numeric type cells may not be left empty.
 Null or missing values may be represented by either of the following valid null markers: `-`, `nan`, `NaN`, or `NAN`.

 #### Restrictions on strings